Mor Ephrem Syriac Orthodox Church: History

 Its construction spanned a decade, including seven years for administrative formalities.
 In 2009, then Prime Minister Recep Tayyip Erdoğan ordered the Istanbul Metropolitan Municipality to find space for the building.
 The land was allocated by Istanbul Mayor Kadir Topbaş: It is an Italian Latin Catholic cemetery confiscated in 1950 by the Turkish state and unused since 1996.
 According to Erdoğan, the Holy See was consulted during the process.
 The church is not built on the graves but in the empty space in front of the cemetery.

 In 2015, Prime Minister Ahmet Davutoglu announced its construction.
-On 3 August 2019, in the presence of metropolitan bishop of the Istanbul-Syriac Church Yusuf Çetin, of Ecumenical Patriarch of Constantinople Bartholomew I, and of Istanbul Mayor Ekrem İmamoğlu, President Erdoğan laid in Yeşilköy the first stone of church.
+On 3 August 2019, in the presence of metropolitan bishop of the Istanbul Syriac Church Filüksinos Yusuf Çetin, of Ecumenical Patriarch of Constantinople Bartholomew I, and of Istanbul Mayor Ekrem İmamoğlu, President Erdoğan laid in Yeşilköy the first stone of church.

-It was inaugurated on 8 October 2023 by Erdoğan, in presence of Speaker of the Grand National Assembly Numan Kurtulmuş, Minister of Internal Affairs Ali Yerlikaya, Minister of Culture and Tourism Mehmet Nuri Ersoy, Presidential Communications Director Fahrettin Altun, AK Party Spokesperson Ömer Çelik and representatives of religious communities such as Yusuf Çetin, Deputy Patriarch of the Assyrian Orthodox Community and Sait Susin, President of the Istanbul Syriac Kadim Foundation.
+It was inaugurated on 8 October 2023 by Erdoğan, in presence of Speaker of the Grand National Assembly Numan Kurtulmuş, Minister of Internal Affairs Ali Yerlikaya, Minister of Culture and Tourism Mehmet Nuri Ersoy, Presidential Communications Director Fahrettin Altun, AK Party Spokesperson Ömer Çelik and representatives of religious communities such as Yusuf Çetin, Deputy Patriarch of the Syriac Orthodox Church and Sait Susin, President of the Istanbul Syriac Kadim Foundation.
 The opening was delayed by the COVID-19 pandemic and the 2023 Turkey–Syria earthquakes.

 The cost of construction is estimated at $4 million, funded with donations by the community.
 It benefited from the value-added tax exemption for places of worship.

+On November 29, 2025, during his apostolic visit to Turkey, Pope Leo XIV met with the leaders of Turkey's Christian communities in Mor Ephrem.